 At its core, the warehousing industry has always received and shipped boxes.
 “That is the nexus of what we have done for the last 125 years,” explained Rob.
 However, the industry’s most significant advancements have come from offering an ever-increasing menu of value-added services through embracing and capitalizing on new technology.

 Technology made its first significant impact through improved inventory management systems that replaced the time-consuming and error-prone manual methods.
 These card punch computers paved the way for future systems, including today’s radio-frequency identification (RFID) and complex inventory management software.
 This technology significantly increased the speed and accuracy at which products can be stored, moved, and shipped.

 Lean Supply Chain Model

 However, inventory management is not a remedy for all the difficulties associated with warehousing.
-Real-time status information is one of the greatest demands of customers outsourcing their warehousing and distribution and is the heart of providing quality customer service.
+Full-service logistics leveraging real-time status information is one of the greatest demands of customers outsourcing their warehousing and distribution and is the heart of providing quality customer service.
 The speed at which information can be delivered improves the entire supply chain by providing real-time status updates that make “just-in-time” inventory models possible.
 This lean supply chain model also allows for greater cost control for the customer, which can then be passed onto the product’s end-user.
 Former IWLA chairman, Jere Van Puffelen, elaborated:

 “When you look at the potential for trimming back the inventory level a little because of the days you can take out of the cycle, and the faster cash flow that you can create – with everyone’s cooperation – it provides a lot of opportunities for our industry [and customers] in the future.”

 There are a lot of manual processes left in the distribution warehousing industry.
 As automation continues to take hold, the next step in increasing efficiency will be harnessing the increased availability of fiber optic lines.
 These lines have the potential to open up data pipelines to further increasing cost-effective measures.
 Doyle said, “The 3PL [third-party logistics firm] that can provide real-time information real fast and in a customizable fashion has a leg up on the competition.”